AlexVong04/cse15l-lab-reports/LabReport3.md

 ## Part 3 - What Did I Learn?

-The most interesting thing that I learned was in the lab on week 2.
+The most interesting thing that I learned was how to build and run a server.
+This was totally new to me since I all I knew about computer science was running programs in java.
+I never knew you could run a whole server from a program.
+It was interesting seeing how programs can use the url of a server to manipulate what is being returned to the server.
+Learning how to build and run a server also helped clarify my understanding of how paths and querys work.
+Running the server on a remote computer also taught me how to use git clone and other git commands to clone a repository to run the server on a remote computer.